Sophie of France

-Sophie Philippine Élisabeth Justine of France (27 July 1734 – 2 March 1782) was a French princess, a fille de France.
-She was the sixth daughter and eighth child of King Louis XV of France and his queen consort, Marie Leszczyńska.
+Sophie of France (Sophie Philippine Élisabeth Justine; 27 July 1734 – 2 March 1782) was a French princess, a fille de France.
+She was the sixth daughter and eighth child of King Louis XV and his queen consort, Marie Leszczyńska.
 First known as Madame Cinquième (an older sister, Marie Louise, had died in 1733), she later became Madame Sophie.
 She and her sisters were collectively known as Mesdames.
 In 1777, Sophie and her elder sister Adélaïde were both given the title Duchess of Louvois.

 Biography

 Early life

 Sophie Philippine Élisabeth Justine was born on 27 July 1734 in France.
-She was the eight child and sixth daughter of King Louis XV of France and his wife, Maria Leszczyńska.
+She was the eighth child and sixth daughter of King Louis XV and his charitable wife, Marie Leszczyńska, who was nicknamed "The Good Queen" by the common people.
 Sophie is less well known than many of her sisters.
 Her birth at the Palace of Versailles was relatively unremarked.
 Her second name, Philippine, was given in honour of her older brother Philippe, who had died the previous year.
 Sophie and her sisters were collectively called the Mesdames.

-Unlike the older children of Louis XV, she was not raised at Versailles but, in June 1738, sent to live at the Abbey of Fontevraud with her elder sister Madame Victoire and younger sisters Madame Thérèse (who died young) and Madame Louise, because the cost of raising them in Versailles with all the status they were entitled to was deemed too expensive by Cardinal Fleury, Louis XV's chief minister.
+Unlike the older children of Louis XV, she was not raised at Versailles but, in June 1738, sent to live at the Abbey of Fontevraud with her elder sister Madame Victoire and younger sisters Madame Thérèse (who died young) and Madame Louise, because the cost of raising the sisters in Versailles with all the status they were entitled to was deemed too expensive by Cardinal Fleury, Louis XV's chief minister.
+Their mother, Marie Leszczyńska, was forbidden from visiting them and thus frequently wrote to them and sent them gifts such as a toy horse for little Sophie.
 On 6 June, they officially left Versailles for Fontevraud in eight coaches and two chaises with twenty wagon loads of luggage.
 The journey took thirteen days.

-According to Madame Campan, the future reader to Sophie and also a future lady-in-waiting to Marie Antoinette, the Mesdames had rather a traumatic upbringing in Fontrevault, and was not given much education:
+According to Madame Campan, who was employed as the reader to Sophie and her sisters Victoire and Louise in 1768, the Mesdames had rather a traumatic upbringing in Fontevraud, and were not given much education: